teemusallyla/vindictus-discord-bot/readme.md

 * Remove music playing capabilities (there are better things for this)
 * Put WolframAlpha integration into a command instead of mention
 * Improve configurability

+COMMANDS:
+* !events
+    * Posts currently on-going Vindictus events
+* !sales
+    * Posts currently on-going Vindictus sales
+* !wolframalpha, !wolf, !alpha, !wolfram [query]
+    * Asks WolframAlpha your query
+* !emote, !animated [emoji name]
+    * Posts an emote specified by its name, even from another server (in which the bot is a member)
+* !react [msg id] [ch id] [emote name]
+    * Reacts to a specific messgage with given emoji.
+Emoji can be from outside server or animated
+* !notify
+    * Add a notification for a later date
+* !channel [#channel]
+    * Specify the channel in which the bot should post Vindictus news
+* !delmsg [ch id] [msg id]
+    * Delete a specific message.
+Only for bot owner
+* !game [game]
+    * Change the bot's "Playing" message.
+Only for bot owner